Click to jump to…

 Beavers are amazing and important creatures.
 They are ecosystem engineers, building dams that create ponds and wetlands.
 The cool, deep water of beaver ponds can be vital habitat for fish, including coho salmon.
 In summer 2016, JCWC volunteers began mapping Johnson Creek’s beaver activity, in hopes of better understanding how to work with beavers to restore the watershed.

-Since 2016 beaver surveys have taken place mainly on one weekend in August and two weekends in September.
+Since 2016, JCWC beaver surveys have taken place in August and September.
 Volunteers survey stream reaches, recording all beaver dams and other activity signs such as chewed trees and mud slides.
 Each survey is conducted by 2-3 volunteers.